Last updated: August 19, 2021

 Assessment MaterialsJournaling as a Civil War Civilian

-* Students will write a journal entry in which they envision that they are a civilian who lived through the Battle of Kennesaw Mountain and its aftermath.
-They will use their “Questions, Problems, or Concerns” worksheet in order to include at least three problems and the civilian reaction identified by their group or the class.
+Students will write a journal entry in which they envision that they are a civilian who lived through the Battle of Kennesaw Mountain and its aftermath.
+They will use their “Questions, Problems, or Concerns” worksheet and notes from the class discussion in order to include at least three problems and actions/responses.

 Supports for Struggling Learners